smittytone/Location/README.md

     if ("err" in locale) {
         server.error(locale.err);
     } else {
-        server.log("Device location: " + locale.longitude + ", " + locale.latitude);
+        server.log("Device co-ordinates: " + locale.longitude + ", " + locale.latitude);
+        server.log("Device location: " + locale.place);
     }
 });
 ```

 ### getLocation()

-The *getLocation()* function returns a table with *either* the keys *latitude* and *longitude*, *or* the key *err*.
+The *getLocation()* function returns a table with *either* the keys *latitude*, *longitude* and *place*, *or* the key *err*.
 The first two of these keys’ values will be the device’s co-ordinates as determined by the geolocation API.
+The *place* key’s value is a human-readable string giving the device’s locale.
 The *err* key is *only* present when an error has taken place, and so should be used as an error check.

 ### Example